afazrai/tryhackme-kickstart/day1-introductory/README.md

 CVE-YEAR-IDNUMBER

 #### Exploit searching
 Search for exploits on [ExploitDB](https://www.exploit-db.com/).
-Say that we are looking for exploits on a Wordpress:
+Say that I am looking for exploits on a FuelCMS:
-- Your personal Kali machine
+- Personal Kali machine
-  - Use the command `searchsploit wordpress`
+  - Use the command `searchsploit fuelcms`
 - The website
-  -
+  - Type "fuelcms" in the search bar and hit enter
+  - The only FuelCMS exploit with CVE number is 1.4.1
+  - Learn more about the exploit by clicking on the exploit

+### Utilizing manual pages on the console